-Plan A is the initial plan for yourself when feeling your best (whatever your “best” is).
+Plan A is the initial plan for yourself when feeling your best (whatever your “best” is in the moment).
 You go on with your day as planned.
-Plan B is for days when things are a bit harder and you need to make those adjustments that we talked about a little earlier.
+Plan B is for days when things are more difficult and you need to make those adjustments that we talked about a little earlier.
 You may even notice that a Plan C is best for you as well, and that’s fine.

 7. Set Realistic Expectations for Yourself